microsoft/immersive-reader-sdk/js/samples/quickstart-csharp/ReadMe.txt

    You will need some of the values created here when configuring the sample project properties.
 Save the output of your session into a text file for future reference.

-2. Open QuickStartSampleWebApp.sln in Visual Studio.
+2. Open QuickStartSampleWebApp.sln in Visual Studio 2019.

 3. Right-click on the project in the Solution Explorer and choose "Manage User Secrets".
 This will open a file called secrets.json.
 Replace the contents of that file with the following, supplying your custom property values as appropriate (remove "<" and ">")::